Get all the latest data for Uganda

 Does a property price drop look likely in Uganda as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Uganda over the next 12 months is low to medium, because structural demand from population growth and urbanization provides a floor.
+As of 2026, the likelihood of a meaningful Uganda property price decline over the next 12 months looks low for good mid-market homes, but medium for overpriced luxury apartments and villas.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Uganda.